-We hope you can join us for this once-in-a-lifetime opportunity to experience the majesty of the Grand Canyon and the Colorado River.
-There are only 4 spots left!
+We hope you can join us for this once-in-a-lifetime opportunity to experience and photograph the majesty of the Grand Canyon and the Colorado River.

 You can start the process of reserving your spot on this expedition by purchasing the workshop portion of the trip by adding it to your cart below.
 Once your payment is received, I will reach out to you with the Tour West paperwork and instructions regarding how to pay their deposit.